richRemer/propertize/README.md

 combinations as the propertize functions `regular`, `field`, `hidden`, `readonly`, `internal`, `attribute`, `setting`, and `locked`.
-Some common uses for setters are also available with the functions `validated` and `normalized`, and for getters with the function `derived`.
+Some common uses for setters are also available with the functions `validated` and `normalized`, for getters with the function `derived`, and for getter/setter with the function `managed`.

 Basic Properties
 ----------------